Asia and the World in the Asian Century

 Japan is experiencing labour shortages, and needs immigrants.
 But it has very restrictive policies towards immigration for cultural reasons.
-It does however have an "internship" programme, which is de facto a guest worker programme, by which foreigners can live and work in Japan.
+It does however have an "internship" programme, really a guest worker programme.
 It is becoming easier for skilled workers to migrate to Japan and to gain permanent residence.
 Japan also accepts "marriage migrants".

-Korea in a similar situation to Japan, but is becoming more open to migration, especially for Chinese citizens of Korean ethic origin.
+Korea in a similar situation to Japan, but is becoming more open to migration, especially for Chinese citizens of Korean ethnic origin.

 Human trafficking is widespread in Asia, including in Japan.

 - Solving Asia's demographic dilemmas.
 Asian Century ... on a Knife-edge.
 John West

 In 1978, Deng Xiaoping was leader of a China that was very poor, following almost 30 years of Chairman Mao.
 Deng believed China needed to develop for its survival.

 He looked for models and saw Japan (and also Korea,Taiwan, HK and Singapore), which developed through exports.

 What did Deng do?
 Policy of reform & opening up.
 Until then, China had a centrally-planned economy.